|Hello Dear Quilter,

 Please view Marilyn’s Historic Melrose Inn www.melrose-inn.com to see the creative and beautiful environment you will immerse yourself in.

-Accommodations, each student has their own private bed and bath…decorated in a unique theme.
+Accommodations, each student may have their own private bed and bath…decorated in a unique theme.
 Sign up as soon as possible – to get your preferred room.
 Marilyn has created 19 different room themes…some of which are: Angles Abound, The Jungle, Egyptian, Birds and Nature, Golf, New York New York, Asian Influences and Country, to name a few.
+If you would like to share a room with a friend, King Rooms are available as shared rooms.

 All rooms and hallways feature quilts on display.
 During your class week – you will view over 200 additional quilts and literally hundreds upon hundreds of “in progress” samples – be sure to bring a camera or camera/phone and charger!